Buying Used Espresso Machines & Grinders – Kev’s Guide

 In my opinion, a lot of the things about the 2015 model that have earned it the poor reputation (and importantly, the lower regular selling price for used machines on eBay) make little or no difference to shot quality.

-Actually, there have been side by side comparisons done with the 2015 and pre 2009 models which have either concluded that there’s almost no difference, or surprisingly that the 2015 model produces slightly better tasting shots with certain coffees.
+In reality, there have been side by side comparisons done with the 2015 and pre 2009 models which have either concluded that there’s almost no difference, or surprisingly that the 2015 model produces slightly better tasting shots with certain coffees.

 Other than that, I think if you’re considering a used classic & you don’t want to pay silly money for a 12 year old machine or even older, these machines are worth considering.